comodojo/extender.framework/docs/install.md

 Extender relies on `comodojo/database` library for database handling.
 Before running extender for the first time, you need to create tables for jobs definition and worklog archive.

-The `econtrol.php install` command does all the job, but first you need to define database type in `extender-config.php" configuration file.
+The `econtrol.php install` command does all the job, but first you need to define database type in `extender-config.php` configuration file.
 At the time of writing, extender is reported to work with SQLite and MySQL, but may work with others databases supported by `comodojo/database` lib.

 Out of the bundle, framework will create a new SQLite database and required tables; this is the default comfiguration: